joonasy/rebirth/docs/CSS-design-principles.md

 <a name="documentation"></a>
 ## Documentation

-Write small, independent components that are well documented to describe how the components should be used, and why specific CSS properties are needed in the implementation.
+If possible, write small, independent components that are well documented to describe how the components should be used, and why specific CSS properties are needed in the implementation.
 Do not assume that CSS is self-documenting.

 ## Related reading